heyJoshLee/subtitle_to_script/readme.md

 # Subtitles to Script

 Takes a .srt subtitle track and removes all the timecodes and numbers.
 Returns just the text.

+## How to Use

 Input files should look like

-* input/folder/subtitle_1.txt
+- input/folder/subtitle_1.txt
-* input/folder/subtitle_2.txt
+- input/folder/subtitle_2.txt

-Makes sure you have an output file